What is cord blood banking?

 Baby’s perfect match

 Storing your baby’s own cord blood ensures that they will always have access to their perfect stem cell match.
-This means that any stem cell treatment or replacement organ is available without the need for rejection drugs.
-Your baby’s stem cells may also be a perfect match for a sibling and is always a partial match for the parents.
+This means for treatments that can use a person’s own cells, there is no need for anti-rejection drugs.
+Your baby’s stem cells may also be a perfect match for a sibling and are always a partial match for the parents.

 Whilst suitable stem cells may be available from donor registries, the chances of finding a tissue match can be as low as 30%.
-Having your child’s perfect match ready and waiting ensures that they always have access to the treatment they need, without risk of rejection.
+Having your child or their sibling’s perfect or good enough match ready and waiting increases the chances they will have access to compatible cells, without risk of rejection.

 4 Million parents have banked worldwide